Where To See Bears In Alaska

 Best Places To See Bears In Alaska

-One of the best pieces of advice to ensure that you see a bear during your trip to Alaska is to follow the fish!
+One of the best ways to ensure that you see a bear during your trip to Alaska is to follow the fish!
 If you want to see large groups of bears, time your visit to a salmon run at a particular location.
+During this annual event, you will witness the incredible sight of bears catching fish in the river with impressive agility and precision.
 Bears are creatures of habit and will follow reliable food sources to prepare for their winter hibernation.
-If you keep that in mind, you'll be sure to see bears in their natural environment.
+With that in mind, you'll be sure to see bears during your trip!

 Bear Trip #1 Lake Clark National Park and Preserve

 Katmai National Park and Nature Preserve encompasses 4 million acres, three-quarters of which is a wildlife preserve.
 Katmai is home to the Brooks Falls River, where the annual salmon run draws visitors and bears alike each summer.
 Because of the salmon run, the Brooks Camp Bear Viewing is some of the best bear viewing in Alaska!
-The best time of year to experience the famous Brooks Falls salmon run is during the months of June and July, when the salmon are migrating along the river.
+Visitors can witness dozens of bears feasting on the abundant salmon, creating an unforgettable wildlife spectacle against the stunning backdrop of Brooks Falls.
+The best time of year to experience the famous Brooks Falls salmon run is during June and July when the salmon are migrating along the river.

 Bear Trip #3 The Anan Wildlife Observatory

 The Anan Wildlife Observatory is located along a stretch of the uninhabited Alaskan wilderness and offers views of both black and brown bears during the run of pink salmon in the nearby rivers.
+During the peak of the salmon run, visitors to the observatory can watch these majestic predators as they catch fish to prepare for the upcoming winter hibernation.
 A viewing deck overlooks the creek, or you can catch a commercial tour via plane or boat to access the area.

 Bear Trip #4 Admiralty Island

 Admiralty Island is located in Southern Alaska, just outside Juneau.
-The island has an estimated 1,600 brown bears but is also home to black bears - a smaller bear that generally weights about 400 pounds.
+The island has an estimated 1,600 brown bears but is also home to black bears - a smaller bear that generally weighs about 400 pounds.
 One of the best places to observe bears on Admiralty Island is at the Pack Creek Bear Viewing Area, where dozens of coastal-dwelling bears come to feed on salmon during the warmer months.
+During the peak season, visitors are often mesmerized by the sight of these majestic creatures as they fish and play in the pristine waters of Pack Creek.

 Bear Trip #5 Fish Creek Wildlife Observation Site